Tasneem-417/plant-disease-detection/README.md

 📈 Results
 ---------------------
-Accuracy: Achieved above 95% accuracy on the validation dataset.
+Accuracy: Achieved 92% accuracy on the test dataset.
-Confusion Matrix: Visualized the performance of the model across classes.